-Consent Condition Environmental Performance Conditions Section of AQGGMP which addresses this requirement Sch 3, Cond 4C (d) particulate matter air quality monitoring is undertaken to inform the tenant and landowner of potential health risks; and 5.3 Sch 3, Cond 4C (e) monitoring data is presented to the tenant in an appropriate format, for a medical practitioner to assist the tenant in making an informed decision on the health risks associated with occupying the property, to the satisfaction of the Secretary.
-5.3 Sch 3, Air Quality Operating Conditions 5.2, 6.7 Cond 5 (a) The Applicant must: , implement best management practice to minimise the off-site odour, fume and dust emissions of the development, including best practice coal loading and profiling and other measures to minimise dust emissions from coal transportation by rail; Sch 3, operate a comprehensive air quality management system on site that uses a combination of 6.3.2.2 Cond 5 (b) predictive meteorological forecasting, predictive and real time air dispersion modelling and real-time air quality monitoring data to guide the day to day planning of mining operations and implementation 6.3.2.12 of both proactive and reactive air quality mitigation measures to ensure compliance with the relevant conditions of this approval; 6.4 Conditions of this approval, 6.3 Sch 3, Cond 5 (c) manage PM {2.5} levels in accordance with any requirements of any EPL; 6.3.2 Sch 3, Cond 5 (d) minimise the air quality impacts of the development during adverse meteorological conditions and extraordinary events (see note above under Table 5-7); 6 Sch 3, Cond 5 (e) minimise any visible off-site air pollution; 6 Sch 3, Cond 5 (f) minimise the surface disturbance of the site generated by the development; and 6 Sch 3, Cond 5 (g) co-ordinate air quality management on site with the air quality management at nearby mines (Mount Thorley Warkworth, Wambo, Ravensworth and HVO South mines) to minimise the cumulative air quality impacts of these mines and the development, to the satisfaction of the Secretary.
-3.2 Sch 3, Air Quality & Greenhouse Gas Management Plan This Cond 6 The Applicant must prepare and implement a detailed Air Quality & Greenhouse Gas Management Plan for the development to the satisfaction of the Secretary.
-This plan must: AQGGMP Sch 3, Cond 6(a) be prepared in consultation with the EPA, and submitted to the Secretary for approval by the end of June 2013; 3 Sch 3, describe the measures that would be implemented to ensure: 5.2,6,9 Cond 6(b) best management practice is being employed; the air quality impacts of the development are minimised during adverse meteorological conditions and extraordinary events; and compliance with the relevant conditions of this consent.
-Sch 3, Cond 6(c) describe the proposed air quality management system; 6 Sch 3, Cond 6(d) include a risk/response matrix to codify mine operational responses to varying levels of risk resulting from weather conditions and specific mining activities; 6.5 Sch 3, Cond 6(e) include commitments to provide summary reports and specific briefings at CCC meetings on issues arising from air quality monitoring; 10.1.2
+Consent Condition Environmental Performance Conditions Section of AQGGMP which addresses this requirement Sch 3, Cond 4C (e) monitoring data is presented to the tenant in an appropriate format, for a medical practitioner to assist the tenant in making an informed decision on the health risks associated with occupying the property, to the satisfaction of the Secretary.
+5.3 Air Quality Operating Conditions Sch 3, Cond 5 (a) The Applicant must: implement best management practice to minimise the off-site odour, fume and dust emissions of the development, including best practice coal loading and profiling and other measures to minimise dust emissions from coal transportation by rail; 5.2 6.7 Sch 3, Cond 5 (b) operate a comprehensive air quality management system on site that uses a combination of predictive meteorological forecasting, predictive and real time air dispersion modelling and real-time air quality monitoring data to guide the day to day planning of mining operations and implementation of both proactive and reactive air quality mitigation measures to ensure compliance with the relevant conditions of this approval; 6.3.2.2 6.3.2.12 6.3 6.4 Sch 3, Cond 5 (c) manage PM {2.5} levels in accordance with any requirements of any EPL; 6.3.2 Sch 3, Cond 5 (d) minimise the air quality impacts of the development during adverse meteorological conditions and extraordinary events (see note above under Table 5-7); 6 Sch 3, Cond 5 (e) minimise any visible off-site air pollution; 6 Sch 3, Cond 5 (f) minimise the surface disturbance of the site generated by the development; and 6 Sch 3, Cond 5 (g) co-ordinate air quality management on site with the air quality management at nearby mines (Mount Thorley Warkworth, Wambo, Ravensworth and HVO South mines) to minimise the cumulative air quality impacts of these mines and the development, to the satisfaction of the Secretary.
+3.2 Sch 3, Cond 6 Air Quality & Greenhouse Gas Management Plan The Applicant must prepare and implement a detailed Air Quality & Greenhouse Gas Management Plan for the development to the satisfaction of the Secretary.
+This plan must: This AQGGMP Sch 3, Cond 6(a) be prepared in consultation with the EPA, and submitted to the Secretary for approval by the end of June 2013; 5.2 Sch 3, Cond 6(b) describe the measures that would be implemented to ensure: • best management practice is being employed; • the air quality impacts of the development are minimised during adverse meteorological conditions and extraordinary events; and • compliance with the relevant conditions of this consent.
+Sch 3, Cond 6(c) describe the proposed air quality management system; 6 Sch 3, Cond 6(d) include a risk/response matrix to codify mine operational responses to varying levels of risk resulting from weather conditions and specific mining activities; 6.5

-Number: HVOOC-1797567310-2595 Status: Approved Effective: 13/05/2024
+Number: HVOOC-1797567310-2595 Status: Approved Effective: